 IN A BEGINNING

 Mine, that is.
 One word kept popping up through my life: soul.
-And it’s been unshakably linked to my longtime subterranean awareness of God—regardless of my life choices.
+And it’s been unshakably linked to my longtime awareness of God and my relationship with Him.

-My earliest recollections of God’s presence, hearing Him on some level, and my deep desire to be with Him (and return to Him) started around age 4.
-I’d think of Him, spend time in quiet places outdoors seeking Him . . . and would sometimes lie across the bed in the afternoon for a nap, asking if I could go be with Him.
+My earliest recollection of God’s presence . . . hearing Him on some level and having a deep desire to be with Him (and return to Him) . . . started around age four.
+I’d think of Him, spend time in quiet places outdoors to be with Him, and sometimes lie across the bed for an afternoon nap, asking if I could leave this world to be with Him.

 But every time I’d wake up from those hoping-to-be-with-God naps, there I was.
 Still here.
 I’d get sad and cry because He hadn’t taken me.

-I believe that was my young soul reaching for what it instinctively hungered: Him.
+I believe that was my young soul reaching for what it instinctively hungered for: Him.

 But it’s been a long and

-A seriously real spiritual battle had pulled my soul in various directions.
-Trying to eclipse Him.
-Derailing me away from His plan and goodness, away from the Light of the world.
+A seriously real spiritual battle had pulled my soul in various directions, trying to eclipse Him and derail me from His plan and goodness, from the Light of the world.

 But then . . .
 He stepped in.
-And the deep-dive into the soul’s restoration in Him began—again.
+And the deep-dive into my soul’s restoration in Him began—again.

-It’s those back-and-forth struggles that can get frustrating, right?
-Understanding what’s going on behind the scenes of your soul’s battle can help . . .
+Those back-and-forth soul struggles can get frustrating, right?
+Understanding what’s going on behind the scenes of your soul’s battle can help.